alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 - **Organizations service control policies (SCP)**: define the maximum permissions for account members of an organization or organizational unit (OU). **Limit permission** but do not grant it
 - **Session policies**: advanced policies that you pass as a parameter when you programmatically create a temporary session for a role or federated user.
 These policies **limit permissions** but do not grant permissions

-The following are the best practices related to the permission management:
+The following are the best practices related to permission management:

 - **Grant least privilege access**
 - **Define permission guardrails for your organization**: You should use <kbd>AWS Organizations</kbd> to establish common permission guardrails that restrict access to all identities in your organization.
 [Here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_examples.html){:target="_blank"} are examples of service control policies (<kbd>SCPs</kbd>) defined by AWS that you can apply to your organization.